DANP-LABS/DANP-Engine/README.md

 ![build](https://github.com/IceFireLabs/DANP-Engine/actions/workflows/build.yml/badge.svg)
 ![test](https://github.com/IceFireLabs/DANP-Engine/actions/workflows/test.yml/badge.svg)

-**DANP-Engine** is an innovative framework that seamlessly integrates **WebAssembly (WASM) computing**, **IPFS storage**, and **AI Agent capabilities** to deliver a robust, serverless solution for decentralized applications (dApps).
+**DANP-Engine** is a trusted AI MCP runtime built on **IPFS**, **WASM**, **AI MCP Server** and **AI MCP Client**.
+The AI MCP tools modules are stored on decentralized IPFS immutable trusted storage.
+This innovative framework seamlessly integrates WebAssembly computing, IPFS storage, and AI Agent capabilities to deliver a robust, serverless solution for decentralized applications (dApps).
 Designed to empower developers with cutting-edge technologies, this project revolutionizes decentralized computing by combining the efficiency of WASM, the reliability of IPFS, and the intelligence of AI Agents.

 ![image](https://github.com/user-attachments/assets/45bf263a-1624-49a5-b113-8d7e430a4d18)